TURKS AND CAICOS ISLANDS

 (3) For the purposes of this section, "forced or compulsory labour" does not include—

-(a) any labour required in consequence of the sentence or order of a court;
+(a)any labour required in consequence of the sentence or order of a court;

-place of such service;
+such service;

-or well-being of the community, to the extent that the requiring of such labour is reasonably justifiable, in the circumstances of any
+well-being of the community, to the extent that the requiring of such labour is reasonably justifiable, in the circumstances of any

 situation arising or existing during that period or as a result of that other emergency or calamity, for the purpose of dealing with that